-In general I am opposed to new year’s resolutions, but I am a big believer on constantly evaluating what we are doing and where we are going.
+In general I am opposed to any kind of new year’s, weekly, monthly resolutions, I am a big believer on constantly evaluating what we are doing and where we are going.

 Instead of making our typical new year’s resolutions, I believe in creating self-fulfilling prophecy.

 When we expect something to happen, we change our behavior.
 And when we change our behavior to make something happen, it becomes much more likely that it will happen.

 In short, if we expect ourselves to succeed, we probably will succeed.

 If we expect ourselves to grow, we probably will grow.

 If we expect ourselves to be the best, we probably will be the best.

 We must believe what we are capable of creating the best, or we won’t be expecting the best.